DOT Physicals for CDL & Non-CDL Drivers

 Call Today to Schedule an Appointment

-- Diabetic Patient: Bring your most recent A1C reading from your physician.
+- Diabetic Patient: Bring the most recent A1C reading from your physician.

 - Heart Conditions: Heart surgery, heart attack or other cardiac condition history: A Clearance letter to safely operate a commercial vehicle is required from your cardiologist, including a normal stress test must be provided.